 “Cosmopolitanism at NYU doesn’t simply mean that we should have as diverse a student body, a faculty, and a staff as possible – obviously, we should have all those things.
 But once such a diverse group comes together and forms a community, it is not sufficient for everyone here to feel as though they contributed as part of ‘this category’ or ‘that category.’
 Instead, we ought to work hard to make this a community where everyone has a truly cosmopolitan mindset – as part of the broadest possible understanding that we can have about what humankind is.
 And to really make diversity, equity, and inclusion come about, we have an obligation to make all people feel comfortable in that space, because we have defined our community in the broadest possible way.”

 NYU faculty, students, administrators, and staff should be fully committed to a vision of equity, diversity, and inclusion at NYU that encompasses that idea, and that by being in some of the world’s greatest and most diverse urban centers, NYU has an opportunity to lead.
 Such a commitment in word and in deed would be in line with NYU’s mission, history, understanding of excellence in the 21st century, and our aspirations to produce leaders in all fields.

 In New York and on its campuses and locations throughout the world, NYU is committed to:

 NYU offers a wide array of resources to uphold and advance our commitments.

 The Global Equity Fellowship was launched in the fall of 2017 to advance equity, diversity, and inclusion for students during their study away semester.
 Fellows on the pilot program studied at NYU Berlin, NYU Buenos Aires, and NYU Sydney where they coordinated with diversity liaisons and helped develop programming specific to their site.
+As of Fall 2018, the program has been expanded to all 11 Global Academic Centers.
 Learn more about the global equity fellows here.